Kapil18/Data-Science/Reading multiple CSV files at a time/Readme.txt

-Extract rdata folder and put jupyter notebook in rdata folder you get after extraction
+Extract rdata file and put jupyter notebook in rdata folder you get after extraction